-Enter percussive therapy devices, handheld massage guns — like Theragun, Hypervolt, and KraftGun — that use vibrational frequency (more on that below) to help relieve muscle tension and soreness, and accelerate recovery after those back-to-back HIIT bootcamps.
+Enter percussive therapy devices, handheld massage guns — like Theragun, Hypervolt, and KraftGun — that use vibrational frequency (more on that below) to help relieve muscle tension and soreness, and accelerate recovery after those back-to-back at-home HIIT classes.
 You’ve probably seen them all over the social-media feeds of celebs from Ashley Graham to Khloe Kardashian.
 But do they work?
 We asked two physiotherapists for the low-down on percussive therapy devices and whether or not they’re worth using.

 Percussive therapy devices, such as the Theragun, vibrate at a specific frequency and amplitude touted to help loosen these cross-bridges.
 “Think of it like trying to hold on for dear life on a rollercoaster, but the vibrations from the wheels make it really hard to maintain a grip on the bar so you eventually just let go,” says Kate Roddy, senior physiotherapist at the Toronto Athletic Club Sport Medicine Clinic.
 When the muscles "let go," it releases some of the soreness.

 Massage guns have been around for a few years now, mostly used by athletes, but as weekend warrior culture has taken over, they’ve trickled down to the masses.
 Proponents of percussive therapy devices claim they can also boost blood flow, break up scar tissue, and increase collagen uptake.
 Still, the jury is out on their effectiveness.
 “A lot of the claims right now about percussive therapy are very broad because the research about its lasting effects is just not out there yet,” says Emma Jack, a sports physiotherapist in London, ON.
 Even Theragun’s website acknowledges the need for more formal research.